 - EPSRC will inform you, via regular newsletters and other means, of changes to our policy or process that may impact on your role as a College member.

 As a College member we ask you to:

 - Provide informed, objective, and timely reviews, which are in line with the UKRI Principles of peer review assessment and decision making

 - Notify EPSRC within 5 working days of a request for review if you are unable to meet the request.

-- Keep up to date with developments that may affect your role as a member of the college, for example through attendance at EPSRC organised events, its website, and its newsletters.
+- Keep up to date with developments that may affect your role as a member of the College, for example through attendance at EPSRC organised events, its website, and its newsletters.

-Fees and expenses
+Fees and expenses for panel members

-EPSRC publishes the college newsletter to keep members up to date with the running of the college, changes to EPSRC policy and procedure, and anything else relevant to their roles in the peer review process.
+EPSRC publishes the college newsletter to keep members up to date with the running of the College, changes to EPSRC policy and procedure, and anything else relevant to their roles in the peer review process.

 Recognition of significant contribution to EPSRC Peer Review